China-Indonesia Closer Economic Ties: Trade and Investment Opportunities

 Edible bird’s nests

 As health awareness and consumer purchasing power increase, bird’s nests are becoming increasingly popular among Chinese consumers.
 In this context, China’s bird’s nest industry is thriving, with the market size expanding continuously.
-Data shows that in 2022, China’s bird’s nest market size grew to RMB 43 billion, an increase of 4.88 percent year-on-year.
-It is projected that by 2026, the market size will exceed RMB 80 billion, indicating significant growth potential.
+Data shows that in 2025, China’s bird’s nest market size grew to RMB 95 billion, with a compound annual growth rate (CAGR) of 12-14 percent over the past five years.

 Indonesia is the world’s largest producer of edible bird’s nests, a key area of bilateral economic cooperation between China and Indonesia.
 As early as 2017, Indonesia’s exports of bird’s nests to China reached US$60 million, with 80 percent of the bird’s nests sold in the Chinese market originating from Indonesia.